TanmoySG/wunder-identity-provider/architecture/notes.md

 _To be moved structured and documented in README going Forward_

-## Curios case of Login and the various Tokens
+## The Curious case of Login and the various Tokens

 **Problem** - Should I use Primary User Access token as global access token for all WPlat Services ?
 Or should I opt for a User Access Token - Service Admin Access Token - App Access token Model?